mgbmix/mgbmix/content/GAME CONCEPTS/Discredit.md

 #### Additional Notes on Discredit Attacks Targeting Narrative

 - Discredit attacks do not alter the [[HP]] of the opponent’s seated [[Figurehead]].
-- Creatures cannot do a [[STR]]-based regular attack and an [[INT]]-based Discredit attack unless their [[FYT]] stat is high enough to allow for additional fighting.
-- Creatures cannot Discredit and use abilities in the same turn unless their [[SWG]] stat is five or higher.

 ### Dismantling Agenda & Group Cards in Play